lucaswiman/blog/_posts/2015-12-05-swi-prolog-unit-tests.markdown

 1
 {% endhighlight %}

-To get rid of the annoying "welcome message", you can give it a trivial goal to execute instead of the default welcome message predicate, so the simplified command is:
+With the `-g` option, you can give it a trivial goal to execute instead of the default welcome message predicate, so the cleaned up output is:
 {% highlight bash %}
 $ swipl -g true -t '[bug], run_tests.'
 % bug compiled 0.04 sec, 1,784 clauses